China virus deaths rise to 170 as hit to global economy looms

 As other countries fly citizens out, cut flights and heighten screening, another 105 cases have emerged in at least 16 places from Japan to the United States.

-An Italian cruise ship’s 6,000 passengers were kept on board while tests were held on two Chinese travelers.
+An Italian cruise ship’s 6,000 passengers were kept on board while tests were held on two Chinese travellers.

 The crisis has stoked a wave of anti-China sentiment around the globe, from shops barring tourists to online mockery.